msoe-sse/Constitution/Constitution.md

     3. Manage SSE room and equipment reservations on the University's room reservation software
     4. Refer to the event feedback forms from the previous year when planning new or recurring events
     5. Maintain SSE event calendar
+    6. Work in tandem with the Communications Coordinator to promote events in all channels (Discord, Teams, Slack, Instagram, etc...)

 7. **Competitive Programming Team Coordinator**
     1. Actively recruit and develop members of the team